Little Nightmares III Review: Co-op Horror Returns With Mixed Reactions

 Visuals and Performance

-Visually, Little Nightmares III delivers exactly what fans expect — moody lighting, twisted environments, and disturbing creature design.
-The gloomy fairgrounds, ruined factories, and endless corridors look stunning, particularly on PC.
+From a visual standpoint, Little Nightmares III is exactly what fans will have been hoping to see — moody lighting, twisted environments and foul creature design.
+Anklenibbler) gloomy fairgrounds, destroyed factories and endless corridors do look lovely, especially on PC.

 A player praised its optimization:

-“The game looks stunning on PC.
-Every environment oozes atmosphere… On a mid-range PC like mine, it runs great at high settings, and even the Steam Deck holds a solid 30 frames on lower settings.”
+“It looks beautiful on PC.
+Every environment oozes atmosphere… On a mid-range PC like mine, it runs beautifully on high settings and even Steam Deck holds nice 30 frames on medium setting.”

 Community Reactions

-“Wouldn't Recommend the game… puzzles super simple, enemies boring… for nearly $40 not worth it.”
+“If I could, would not Recommend the game … puzzles super simple, enemies boring … for close to $40 not worth it.”

-Others highlighted how the game’s slower pace affects its tension:
+Others pointed to how the slower pace of the game impacts its tension:

-“Watched my friend get crushed to death by a baby.
+“Saw my buddy be smashed to death by a baby.
 He then requested a refund.
-Played with my son and watched him cry due to the baby.
+Played with my kid and watched him weep over the baby.
 Got pay back on that bich.
 10/10 recommend.”

-And then there’s the now-infamous critique of IGN’s review:
+I mean, then you’ve got the infamous criticism of IGN’s review:

-“IGN giving Little Nightmares III a 6/10 is downright embarrassing… The lack of effort is embarrassing, it’s like they were reviewing a trailer, not the actual game.”
+“IGN giving Little Nightmares 3 a 6/10 is just embarrassing… They clearly didn’t even try, it’s like they reviewed a trailer, not the game.”

 Little Nightmares III ( Credit: Bandai Namco Entertainment)